abernicchia-heroku/heroku-github-actions-runner/README.md

 - uses ephemeral containers to allow [autoscaling](https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners/autoscaling-with-self-hosted-runners#using-ephemeral-runners-for-autoscaling) and [hardening](https://docs.github.com/en/actions/security-guides/security-hardening-for-github-actions#hardening-for-self-hosted-runners) of self-hosted runners.
 Ephemeral runners are short-lived containers that are executed only once for a single job, providing isolated environments to reduce the risk of data leakage
 - logs the self-runner name to manage it from the GitHub dashboard
 - reduces the Docker image footprint
-- includes all the recent GitHub self-hosted runners features
+- includes all the recent GitHub self-hosted runners features and streamlines the configuration and setup

 ## Credits
 Credits to the [owner](https://github.com/douglascayers/heroku-github-actions-runner) of the original project that inspired this new updated version.